Linaro/lava/doc/v2/functional_tests.rst

 meta-lava
 *********

-``meta-lava`` is a way of running idealised test jobs to test changes in the LAVA codebase.
+``meta-lava`` is a way of running idealized test jobs to test changes in the LAVA codebase.
 It was developed to provide limited test coverage when suitable hardware was not available.
-It can be used to provide test coverage for code which detects unusual or intermittent behaviour by replaying a static log against changes in the codebase.
+It can be used to provide test coverage for code which detects unusual or intermittent behavior by replaying a static log against changes in the codebase.
 ``meta-lava`` creates a DummySys device based on real log files and then checks that the inputs from LAVA are correct for that specific use